 Which IELTS do I need (Academic or General)?

 If you are doing the IELTS for the Irish Medical Council you will need to do the Academic IELTS.
 The Academic IELTS is needed for most courses in colleges and university.
-The General Training exam is used for visa purposes in some counties but will not be accepted by the Irish Medical Council.
+The General Training exam is used for visa purposes in some countries but will not be accepted by the Irish Medical Council.

 Where can you take the IELTS in Dublin?